 My first camera was a Brownie, long gone now.
 But when I was eight? nine?
 I obeyed the diagram in the instruction booklet, positioning my camera between sun and subject.
-The result in my grandmother’s garden showed my parents gamely cooperating, my brother grimacing, and all three squinting so hard in the bright Florida glare that their eyes disappeared into distorted faces – faces lit with frightening by-the-book accuracy.
+The result in grandmother’s garden showed my parents gamely cooperating, my brother grimacing, and all three squinting so hard in the bright Florida glare that their eyes disappeared into distorted faces – faces lit with frightening by-the-book accuracy.
 I would have to learn how to throw away the rule book.

 Busy practicing seeing, not watching where I was going, I tripped over a lot of curbs.
 On weekends, I’d retrace my steps and expose a couple rolls of film.
 Look, shoot, analyze.
 Is that what I saw?
 Do I like what I’m saying?
 Does it show what I feel or merely record what’s there?
-Yes, no, adjust, do it again.
+Yes, no, adjust.
+Do it again.

-The photographic process can be a revealing exploration of both subject and self.
-It’s endlessly fascinating and, like music or writing, makes a simple demand of me – eye/hand coordination and a lifetime’s engagement.
+The photographic process can – and should – be a revealing exploration of both subject and self.
+It’s constantly evolving, endlessly fascinating and, like music or writing, makes a simple demand of me: eye/hand coordination and a lifetime’s engagement.

 Simple.
 Not easy.
 But I couldn’t dream up a better way to explore my life.